 This includes ammunition, blasting caps, detonators and fuses, replica/imitation explosive devices, mines, grenades, pyrotechnics, smoke canisters, smoke cartridges, dynamite, gunpowder or plastic explosives.

 These include flammable or harmful substances such as gases, oxidisers, poisons, corrosives and hazardous biological or chemical material.
 Non-safety matches, lighter fluid and firelighters are also included.
 The Civil Aviation Authority guide What Can I Carry*, which contains full details.

-Stansted Airport Limited do not to allow Christmas crackers in the cabin baggage, but passenger may be able to check them in into their hold baggage.
-We advise that you contact your airline prior your travel to ascertain that they allow these in the hold baggage.
+Stansted Airport Limited does not allow Christmas crackers in the hand baggage, but passengers may be able to check them in into their hold baggage.
+We advise that you contact your airline prior to travelling to ascertain that they allow these in the hold baggage.
 Some airlines have prohibited carriage of these in the hold baggage also.